A tale of two moduli spaces: logarithmic and multi-scale differentials: Blowup descriptions

 For the second claim, we will construct the desired morphisms between the blowup and the IVC in both directions that are inverses of each other.
-These will be constructed locally over each boundary stratum $D_\Gamma$ of $\Mbar_{0,n}$.
+Since the blowup and the IVC both admit natural maps onto $\Mbar_{0,n}$, these morphisms will be constructed locally over each boundary stratum $D_\Gamma$ of $\Mbar_{0,n}$.

 The upshot underneath the constructions is that $\delta_v$ for $v\in V(\Gamma)$ is an {\em adjusting parameter} in the sense of \cite[Proposition 11.13]{LMS}, which means that multiplying by $\delta_v^{-1}$ makes the limiting differential become not identically zero on the component corresponding to $v$.
 To see this, let $D_{e_i}$ be the boundary divisor of $\overline{\calM}_{0,n}$ corresponding to a given edge $e_i$ of $\Gamma$.
-Contracting all edges of $\Gamma$ except $e_i$ produces a graph with two vertices connected by an edge $e_i$, and the family of differentials over it vanishes on the irreducible component corresponding to the lower level vertex, with generic vanishing order $|\kappa_{e_i}|$.
-If the image of a given vertex $v$ of $\Gamma$ under this contraction is the lower of these two vertices, then over $D_\Gamma$ the differential vanishes identically on the irreducible component corresponding to~$v$.
-Therefore, $\delta_v$ is precisely the local defining equation with multiplicity equal to the total vanishing order over $D_\Gamma$ of the stable differentials on the irreducible component of the curve corresponding to the vertex $v$.
+Contracting all edges of $\Gamma$ except $e_i$ produces a graph with two vertices connected by the edge $e_i$, and the family of stable differentials over it vanishes on the irreducible component corresponding to the lower-level vertex, with generic vanishing order $|\kappa_{e_i}|$.
+Given a vertex $v$ of $\Gamma$, if the image of $v$ under this contraction is the lower of the two resulting vertices, then over $D_\Gamma$ the family of stable differentials vanishes identically on the irreducible component corresponding to~$v$.
+Applying this observation to all edges $e_i$ in $\Gamma$ where $v$ becomes lower after the above edge contractions, it follows that the expression of $\delta_v$ records exactly the total vanishing order over $D_\Gamma$ of the stable differentials on the irreducible component corresponding to $v$.
+Therefore, multiplying by $\delta_v^{-1}$ makes the limiting differential become not identically zero on $v$.
 By definition, this implies that $\delta_v$ is an adjusting parameter for $v$.